Worldwide Guide to Women in Leadership

 2005-06 Intendent Ximena Rincón Gonzáles, Región Metropolitana de Santiago (Chile)

-Until 2005 Superintent of Soical Security and Third Vice-president of Democracia Cristiana from 2006.
+Until 2005 Superintent of Soical Security and Third Vice-president of Democracia Cristiana from 2006, Senator from 2010 and candidate in the internal party primaries for presidential candidate in 2013. (b.
+1968)

 TV Broadcaster in the Inuktitut language, former community development worker, counsellor and Deputy Commissioner of the Government of Northwest Territories. (b.
 1946-).